-- > if you have failed to pay any two monthly payments, or other payment due under the mortgage. - > if you have breached the terms of your mortgage where this does not require you to pay money.
-You will not be in default if you are able to remedy the breach within 14 days. - > if you die. - > if a petition is presented for your bankruptcy, or we consider that such a petition is likely. - > if you permit the execution or a court order to be levied on your goods. - > if there is any order for payment against you which remains unsatisfied for more than 14 days. - > if you suffer from a mental disorder as defined in the Mental Health Act 1983 as amended, or you otherwise become incapable of managing your affairs. - > if the property or any part of it is compulsorily purchased, acquired or requisitioned. - > where the borrower is or includes a company, if a receiver is appointed to the property or to any of the borrower's other property or assets. - > where the borrower is or includes a company, if a petition is presented for a winding up order or an administration order.
-Or, if a meeting is convened to consider a resolution for a winding up (unless the Society has given written consent) or the borrower enters into an agreement with a creditor. - > if you surrender possession of the property to the Society. - > if the borrower pulls down, wastes, destroys or in any way lowers the value of the property, or abandons it
+- > if you have failed to pay any two monthly payments, or other payment due under the mortgage. - if you have breached the terms of your mortgage where this does not require you to pay money.
+You will not be in default if you are able to remedy the breach within 14 days. - > if you die. - > if you become apparently insolvent according to Section 16 of the Bankruptcy (Scotland) Act 2016. - > if a petition is presented for your sequestration, or we consider that such a petition is likely.

+- > if you permit any diligence to be done or a court decree to be levied on your goods. - > if there is a decree for payment against you which remains unsatisfied for more than 14 days. - > if you suffer from a mental disorder as defined in the Mental Health (Scotland) Act 2005, or you otherwise become incapable of managing your affairs. - > if the property or any part of it is compulsorily purchased, acquired or requisitioned. - > where the borrower is or includes a company, if a receiver is appointed to the property or to any of the borrower's other property or assets. - > where the borrower is or includes a company, if a petition is presented for a winding up order or an administration order.
+Or, if a meeting is convened to consider a resolution for a winding up (unless the Society has given written consent) or the borrower enters into an agreement with a creditor. - > if you surrender possession of the property to the Society. - if the borrower pulls down, wastes, destroys or in any way lowers the value of the property, or abandons it.